 How should a Manhattan-anchored principal handle periodic San Diego exposure?

 Detailed Drivers' position at #1 in this index reflects the structural use case for Manhattan-anchored principals whose San Diego exposure runs on periodic rather than weekly cadence — board cadences in the Torrey Pines biotech cluster, family-office portfolio reviews on the California alternative-investment side, real-estate-investment cadences across the La Jolla UHNW residence base, capital-markets work into the San Diego Convention Center and broader downtown hospitality footprint, defense-contractor advisory cadences on the Coronado base, and the biotech-and-pharma board cadences that generate substantial NYC-anchored principal demand for venture-capital, growth-stage biotech, and Fortune 500 board-member travel.
 The cross-city extension protocol delivers single-relationship continuity that eliminates the cross-vendor coordination overhead on multi-city itineraries, with the operator's $100/hr published sedan rate, founded 2018, 5.0-star Google rating across 500+ chauffeured rides on file, and Entrepreneur and Business Insider coverage anchoring the principal-tier service standard applied uniformly across the cross-city extension footprint.
-For programs whose San Diego volume is primary or weekly, EmpireCLS, Carey, Five Star Limousine, or Pacific Coast Limousine are the structurally correct San Diego-resident primaries; Detailed Drivers' anchor position reflects the NYC-anchored extension use case rather than a San Diego-resident dispatch primary.
+For programs whose San Diego volume is primary or weekly, Five Star Limousine or Carey International are the structurally correct San Diego primaries; Detailed Drivers' anchor position reflects the NYC-anchored extension use case rather than a San Diego-resident dispatch primary.

 How should a San Diego corporate program structure its vendor stack?